brikrey67/rails-views/readme.md

 ## Set-up (5 min)

 The starter code for this lesson is where we left off after the Models and Migrations class for our Tunr application.
 We should all start fresh from a working solution.
-To begin clone down the below repo and run the necessary setup.
+To begin, clone down the below repo and run the necessary setup.

 **Note**: If you have trouble setting up, please "#SlackTheBack"